-InnoDB 1.1 incorporates several checks to guard against the possible crashes and data corruptions that might occur if you run an older release of the MySQL server on InnoDB data files using a newer file format.
+InnoDB incorporates several checks to guard against the possible crashes and data corruptions that might occur if you run an older release of the MySQL server on InnoDB data files using the new Barracuda file format.
 These checks take place when the server is started, and when you first access a table.
 This section describes these checks, how you can control them, and error and warning conditions that might arise.

 If a version of InnoDB supports a particular file format (whether or not that format is the default), you can query and update any table that requires that format or an earlier format.
 Only the creation of new tables using new features is limited based on the particular file format enabled.
 Conversely, if a tablespace contains a table or index that uses a file format that is not supported by the currently running software, it cannot be accessed at all, even for read access.